-- Law enforcement officials should have competence in how to respond in a gender sensitive and antiracist manner to calls for assistance from Roma women.
-Officials should be provided training in how to respond in a sensitive manner to minorities and marginalised communities, including Roma women. - Prosecutors shall receive regular training on gender-based violence and domestic violence, its causes and consequences, as well as the negative consequences for victims experiencing discrimination and living in marginalised communities.
-Trainings on these issues should also be made available to lawyers, perhaps through the national Bar associations.
+- Law enforcement officials should have competence in how to respond in a gender sensitive and antiracist manner to calls for assistance from Roma women. - Officials shall be given training in how to respond in a sensitive manner to minorities and marginalised communities, including Roma women. - Lawyers and judges shall receive regular training on gender-based violence and domestic violence, its causes and consequences, as well as the negative consequences for victims experiencing discrimination and living in marginalised communities.